Habrador/Computational-geometry/README.md

 **From a Delaunay triangulation on a sphere**

 To get the Delaunay triangulation of points on a sphere, you just generate the convex hull of those points.
-To generate the Voronoi diagram in 3d space, the process is the same as in 2d space - except that you need to find the center of a circle given 3 points on the edge of the circle.
+To generate the Voronoi diagram in 3d space, the process is the same as in 2d space - except that you need to find the center of a circle given 3 points on the edge of the circle in 3d space.

 ![Delaunay on a sphere](/_media/triangulation-delaunay-sphere.png?raw=true)